Cameron-Programer/Bocchi-Chess/README.md

-#This is a work in progress
+# This is a work in progress
-##Not currnty in working condition
+## Not curnty in working condition